FAQ: When Should I Replace My Well Casing?

 • Performance problems: If you are experiencing problems with your well, such as low water pressure or cloudy water, it may be a sign that the well casing is damaged.

 If you notice any of these signs, it is important to have your well casing inspected by a qualified well driller or pump installer.
-They can assess the condition of your casing and recommend whether or not it needs to be replaced.
+They can assess the condition of your casing and recommend whether or not it needs to be cleaned, repaired, or even replaced.

 Here are some specific factors that may affect the lifespan of your well casing in Washington state: